maxwellsarpong/CSWEB/README.txt

-This file defines the CAPI DATA for CSWeb App data collection
+This file defines the CAPI DATA for CSWeb App data collection..updated

  REGION
      1. Western Region